ScottLL/Twitter_Business_Development_bot/README.md

 `searching_tweets.py`: searches for tweets every 15 minutes and adds new tweets to a csv file stored in an AWS S3 bucket.

-`direct_messages.py`: sends 500 messages per day to English speaking twitter influencers with more than 300 and less than 20,000 followers, using information in the .csv file from AWS S3 bucket.
+`direct_messages.py`: sends 500 messages per day to twitter influencers with more than 300 and less than 20,000 followers, using information in the .csv file from AWS S3 bucket.

 `tweet_relative_account_bot.py`: retweets content based on popularity every 15 minutes.